Politics of British Columbia: 1950s to the 1980s

-The result was the election of enough candidates of the new Social Credit party to form a Socred minority government, with the CCF forming the official opposition.
+The coalition suffered a defeat due to receiving relatively few votes.
+The result was the election of enough members of the Social Credit party to form a Socred minority government, with the CCF forming the official opposition.
 The Liberals were reduced to four members in the Legislature.
-The Conservatives (who had changed their name to “Progressive Conservative” in tandem with their federal counterparts) were reduced to three.
+The Conservatives (who had changed their name to “Progressive Conservative” in tandem with their federal counterparts) elected only three.

 The Socred minority government lasted only nine months.
-The Alternate Voting system was again employed for the ensuing general election.
+The Alternative Voting election system (IRV) was again employed for the ensuing general election.
 The result was a Socred majority.
-During this term of office, the Socreds abolished the alternative voting system and returned the province to the traditional voting system, a system that used both single-member districts and multi-member districts elected with a block voting system, both using first past the post system.
+During this term of office, the Socreds abolished the alternative voting system and returned the province to the traditional election system, which used both single-member districts where first-past-the-post was used, and multi-member districts where the plurality block voting election system was used.

-This mixed multiple-member and single-member district system with Block voting, was abolished in the 1980s, bringing single-member FPTP into use consistently.
+This mixture of multiple-member districts using plurality block voting election system and single-member districts using the first-past-the-post election system was abolished before the 1991 election, bringing single-member districts and FPTP into use universally.

 2000s

-In 2004, a Citizens' Assembly recommended replacing the First Past the Post system with a Single Transferable Vote system to be implemented in 2009, and a referendum was held on May 17, 2005 to determine if this change should go ahead.
-The proposal received majority support (57% of the popular vote), but the government had required 60% to make the proposal binding.
-A second requirement was a simple majority in 60% of the current ridings and 77 of the 79 ridings achieved this, far more than the 48 minimum.
-The close result has provoked further interest in electoral reform.
-As a result of this, the Provincial Government promised a second referendum on the issue.
-The second referendum was held in conjunction with the 2009 general election but it also failed, garnering just over 39% of voter support.
+In 2004, a Citizens' Assembly recommended replacing the first-past-the-post system with the single transferable vote election system, to be implemented in 2009.
+A referendum was held on May 17, 2005, in conjunction with that year's general election to determine if voters approved of this change.
+Change received majority support (57% of the popular votes cast), but the government said it required passage by 60% of votes cast to make the proposal binding.
+A second requirement was a majority of votes in 60% of the districts and 77 of the 79 districts achieved this, far more than the 48 minimum.
+The close result provoked further interest in electoral reform, and the provincial government promised a second referendum on the issue.
+The second referendum was held in conjunction with the 2009 general election but in that vote change garnered just over 39% of voter support, much less than the required majority.